 cover

-The most authoritative version is probably the one that includes all of Shankara's commentaries - translated by Alladi Mahadeva Sastry.
-Unfortunately, though undoubtedly authoritative, it is not the most readable.
-Although I would unhesitatingly recommend it to serious students, beginners would almost certainly prefer one of the others below.
+The most authoritative versions are those which include all of Shankara's commentaries - this one is translated by Alladi Mahadeva Sastry.
+Unfortunately, though undoubtedly authoritative, they are not the most readable.
 (Buy US or UK)

 cover